-- Making them aware of their rights and choices to seek legal advice and representation. - Recording injuries and making referrals for medical examination where necessary. - Providing personal safety advice. - Developing a safety plan in case they are seen, e.g. by preparing another reason for why the victim is seeking help.
+- Making them aware of their rights and choices to seek legal advice and representation. - Recording injuries and making referrals for medical examination where necessary. - Providing personal safety advice.

-Virginity Testing and Hymenoplasty
+• Developing a safety plan in case they are seen, e.g. by preparing another reason for why the Virginity Testing with the virginity Testing with the virginity Testing with the virginity Testing virginity Testin

-Under the Health and Care Act 2022, it is illegal to carry out, offer or aid and abet virginity testing or hymenoplasty in any part of the UK.
+Virginity testing Order the mean and Care Act 2022, it is megal to carry out, oner or aid and abet virginity testing or hymenoplasty in any part of the UK.
 It is also illegal for UK nationals and residents to do these things outside the UK.